MPh-py/MPh/docs/limitations.md

 ## Java bridge

 MPh is built on top of the Python-to-Java bridge [JPype][jpype].
-It is JPype that allows us to look at Comsol's Java API and run the same commands from Python.
+It is JPype that allows us to look at [Comsol's Java API][japi] and run the same commands from Python.
 All credit to the JPype developers for making this possible.

 However, MPh therefore inherits JPype's limitation in that only one Java virtual machine can be managed within the same Python process,